paolomarco/paolomarco.github.io/_posts/2018-5-14-Bitcoin-News-Correlation.md

 # Close the fileObject
 fileObject.close()
 ```
-### _Classifying New Headlines_
+#### _Classifying New Headlines_
-The trained classifier can now be used to classify any incoming new headlines.
+Using pickle, the trained classifier can now reloaded & used to classify new incoming headlines.
 The code below does just that.
-Again, Using [Launchd](http://www.launchd.info/) was used to schedule the script to once, at the end of every day.
+Again, [Launchd](http://www.launchd.info/) was used to schedule the script to run once a day.
 ```python
 # import packages
 import pickle